Top 10 Places to See in Morocco

 The Sahara Desert’s towering sand dunes are a sight to behold for any nature lover.
 Essaouira is a lovely city with a stunning port and gorgeous beaches, making it an ideal seaside getaway.

 Rabat, the Moroccan capital, is a historic city with numerous monuments and museums to explore.
 Meknes combines modern architecture with historic sites like stunning gardens.
-The city of Ouarzazate, Morocco, is sometimes called the “Gateway to the Sahara” because to the gorgeous kasbahs and breathtaking Atlas Mountain scenery found there.
+The city of Ouarzazate, Morocco, earns the moniker “Gateway to the Sahara” due to its stunning kasbahs and breathtaking Atlas Mountain scenery.

-Last but not least, the city of Tangier is rich in culture and diversity, having been dominated by several different cultures over the course of its long and colorful history.
+Last but not least, Tangier boasts a diverse culture, shaped by a succession of different ruling cultures throughout its long and vibrant history.
 These attractions are all must-sees for any tourist in Morocco because they each have something distinctive to offer.

 Marrakech: The Heart of Morocco